MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_SaveOperationType** - A numerical value defined by Apple's NSSaveOperationType group of values.

+#### Office.DocsUI.PaywallControl.PreSignInFRE

+This is critical usage telemetry for the upsell in the First Run Experience for unsigned users.
+This event captures the first-run sign-in metrics.
+The data will be used to infer insights for the pre sign-in and understand if the user is continuing to the next stage in the user flow.

+The following fields are collected:

+- **EventDate** - Timestamp of the event occurrence

+- **FunnelPoint** - Enumerator to indicate where user is in this experiment funnel.
+The enumerator will tell if user sees the treatment and drops off or not.

+- **SessionID** - Globally Unique Identifier to connect events by session

+#### Office.DocsUI.PaywallControl.UserImageClicked

+This event measures telemetry to see if users are trying to complete an action by clicking on a user avatar.
+This data will be used to measure how many users interact with the avatar icon to assess the need for a follow up experience upon tap.

+The following fields are collected:

+- **EventDate** -Timestamp of the event occurrence

+- **SessionID** - Globally Unique Identifier to connect events by session

 #### Office.DocsUI.SharingUI.CloudUpsellShown

 This event is collected for Office applications running under Apple platforms.
 This event records when a user goes through the document upsell to cloud flow.
 This data is used to better understand and prioritize user-experiences relating to moving documents to cloud locations.